helixiora/helixiora-lorelai/readme.md

 Follow [these steps](./docs/getting_started.md) to set up the project and run the components.

+## Operating Lorelai

+Check the [operating procedures](./docs/ops.md) document to see how to perform common tasks

 ## Contributing

 Please make sure to read up on our